 English and Maths - ongoing development of skills.
 Mrs Willett will be working with some children, initially in maths.

 PSHE – various topics, including SEAL, sex education, young people and the law, etc.

 Science – physics (light and electricity) and biology (animals, human body and inheritance)

-History, Geography, Art and DT – Vikings, the European and the global map
+History, Geography, Art and DT – Vikings, the European and the global map, war and global issues.

-Apart from the usual expectations for reading every evening (records to be signed at least three times per week), homework will, for the mostpart, comprise maths and English (one piece of each per week) set on a Wednesday to be in on the following Monday.
+Apart from the usual expectations for reading every evening (records to be signed at least three times per week), homework will, for the most part, comprise maths and English (one piece of each per week) set on a Wednesday to be in on the following Monday.
 There may be the occasional science or humanities homework in addition to the above.
-It would be great if you could support your child in developing an organised approach to their homework and self-study, as these skills will become increasingly more important as they move on through their education.
-Homework not handed in on time, or not completed to a satisfactory standard, will need to be completed at break or lunchtimes.
+Please support your child in developing an organised approach to their homework and self-study, as these skills will become increasingly more important as they move on through their education.
+Homework not handed in on time, or not completed to a satisfactory standard, will need to be completed at break or lunchtime.